 Mosquitos really become a bother in the middle of summer and we begin to worry about the West Nile Virus.
-This season the first confirmed case of West Nile Virus (WNV) in South Dakota was June 5.
-How can you get rid of these pesky mosquitos and reduce your risk of WNV transmission?
+How can you get rid of these pesky mosquitos and reduce your risk of West Nile Virus transmission?
 Here are some tips from the South Dakota Department of Health:

 - Apply mosquito repellents (DEET, picaridin, oil of lemon eucalyptus, para-menthane-diol, 2-undecanone or IR3535) to clothes and exposed skin.

 - Wear shoes, socks, long pants and a long-sleeved shirt when outdoors for long periods of time, or when mosquitoes are most active.

 Limit time outdoors from dusk to dawn when Culex mosquitos, the primary carrier of WNV in South Dakota, are most active.

 To reduce the mosquito population around your home and property, reduce or eliminate all standing water: